ΠΛATΩNOΣ ΠOΛITEIA Z' - Plato's Republic Book VII

 Sōkratēs

-"And so if to speak amongst themselves they might possibly be able, dost thou not suppose that these very shadows which they were seeing they would think that the things themselves the shadows were?"
+"And so, if it were possible for them to speak amongst themselves, dost thou not suppose that they would think that the very shadows which they were seeing were the very things themselves?"

 Glaukōn